 10. Take a meaningful day trip

-Short trips to nearby cities add context and balance to the Casablanca experience, highlighting Morocco’s regional diversity.
+Short trips add balance and context to the Casablanca experience.

 Frequently Asked Questions